-Drums and flags of San Gimignano
+Drums, Trumpets and Flags of San Gimignano

 The group Drums was born in San Gimignano 2001 inside of the "Knights of St. Fina", from the need to have the same group of drums scandisse time for the historical procession.